Next Chapter

 The balance sheet provides a snapshot of a company’s financial status at a given moment, listing its assets, liabilities, and shareholders’ equity.
 Assets represent what the company owns, liabilities show what it owes, and shareholders’ equity indicates the owners’ residual interest after settling liabilities.

-This report is essential for evaluating financial stability and liquidity, offering insights into the company’s ability to meet short-term debts and utilize long-term assets.
+This report is essential for evaluating financial stability and liquidity.
+It offers insights into the company’s ability to meet short-term debts and utilize long-term assets.
+Below is a breakdown of the items in a balance sheet.

 2. Profit and loss statement (income statement)